Huotes/CommitMaker/README.md

 The original title for Star Wars was 'Skywalker: Texas Ranger'.
 Starring Chuck Norris.

 Chuck Norris lost his virginity before his dad did.

+They say curiosity killed the cat.
+This is false.
+Chuck Norris killed the cat.
+Every single one of them.